richardjharris/yomikun-database/doc/future_ideas.md

    kana is large instead.
 But equally we could romaji_key ryo -> riyo to handle this.

-## seijiyama improvements

-  - go back and scrape missing cards (currently we ignore things we have
-    \> 5 hits for)

-## yuuki / yuki and other stuff

-For some names (ゆうき・ゆき) perhaps we shouldn't even generate records, as they would bias the stats?
-Picking randomly doesn't work either if it's gender-based.

-For example ochi/大内 has two readings おおち、おうち, clearly either of them is better than returning おち!
- - I think we currently do this (only messy romajise one part, not both) but need to check

- - How much effort do we want to expend?
-How much of the database is xx-romaji?

 ## Importer module

 A module to handle logging, execution time, validation, errors/okays